 "Tenure-based or compensation strategies with little differentiation between high and low performers are likely to alienate your high performers the most."

-3. They're not as engaged as you think they are
+3. They're not as engaged as you think they are.

-A 2009 Corporate Executive Board survey found that one out of three emerging stars felt disengaged from their companies.
+A 2009 Corporate Executive Board survey found that "one out of three emerging stars felt disengaged from their companies."
 Another one in three "high potential" employees reported not putting all of his or her effort into the job.
 Twenty-five percent felt that they'll be looking for another job within the year.

 How do you keep them engaged?
 Jean Martin and Conrad Schmidt shared the secret in their Harvard Business Review article, "How to Keep Your Top Talent":

 "It may seem obvious, but the solution is for senior management to double (or even triple) its efforts to keep young stars engaged.
 That means recognizing them early and often, explicitly linking their individual goals to corporate ones, and letting them help solve the company’s biggest problems."

 There's a tendency for business unit managers to want to keep their best performers to themselves.
 This is understandable, but it can also limit opportunities for employees that want to grow and develop professionally.

 The development of employees should be a major goal for leadership.
 It's critical that their coaching, training, and leadership opportunities align with their current abilities and future plans.
 Encouraging and supporting growth — while recognizing achievements along the way — is a win-win.

 This sort of framework helps to develop future leaders, increases engagement and satisfaction, and shows your top performers how much you value them.
 It could also make the difference between a star employee staying with your company or seeking opportunities elsewhere.

 5. Their higher productivity goes unrecognized.